GrinonBarrett/Taksidos/Core Rules/2=Combat/4=Brawling and Trampling.md

-#### BRAWLING
+### BRAWLING
 A brawl occurs when two hostile combatants come in physical contact with each other.
 To determine the effects of a brawl, the attacker and defender make an opposed check*.
 This check benefits from both [Body] bonus and  [Rflx] bonus.
 Anything which would affect a [Body] or [Rflx] check can affect such a check.
 A success will force the opponent to forfeit their turn during the next action phase.
-Success with both will also force the opponent to forfeit their turn during the following action phase, presuming they are still brawling.
 A critical success will allow that participant to choose between the following options: Grapple, Shove, or Slam.
-A unit involved in a brawl cannot sprint and has all forms of movement reduced by half.
+A creature involved in a brawl cannot sprint and has all forms of movement reduced by half.

-*A character proficient in Wrestling adds their proficiency die to their checks.
+*A character/creature proficient in Wrestling adds their proficiency die to their checks.

-##### CONTINUING A BRAWL
+#### CONTINUING A BRAWL
 So long as both combatants are still in physical contact at the end of the movement phase, they are still brawling and must perform another opposed check.

+#### BRAWLS WITH MORE THAN TWO PARTICIPANTS
+If a creature attempts to brawl with a specific creature already in a brawl, is successful to any degree, and has an odd numbered die result with their brawl check- they can dislodge that creature from its previous brawl.
+Alternatively, as an option for a critical success against such a foe, thy may dislodge that creature from the brawl.
+When entering a brawl which already has two or more other participants, you gain a +2 bonus for each p[articipant that chooses to grant you such a bonus.
+You only perform the opposed check against the creature you intend to brawl if two or more creatures are already brawling.

 ##### Grappling
 A grappled creature is restrained.
 Anytime it would move or perform an action that requires physical motion (such as an attack or piloting a ship), it may attempt to break free of the grapple.
 A failure results in no effect.
 A success results in the creature breaking free but being unable to accomplish the action.
 A critical success breaks the grapple and allows the action to be undertaken.
 A critical failure results in the grappled creature suffering a -4 penalty to any future attempts to break free until the end of the same phase on the next round.